Beginner Astronomy: Your Guide to Unveiling the Wonders of the Universe

 • A moon filter to reduce the glow.
 Believe me, the reflection of the light from the sun off the moon’s surface hurts your eye if you observe for more than a few minutes!

-• A good astronomy book or guide is always helpful.
+• A good astronomy for beginners book is always helpful.
 On this page, I have suggested some helpful beginner books for astronomy.

 Here are a few items you can check out that I recommend from Amazon: